Zahaawii/Restaurant/README.md

-# RestaurantApp
+# Restaurant Application.

-## Restaurant app made in the console.
-Made your learning perspective.
+Restaurant app made in the console.
+Made for learning perspective.

 ## Requirements for the assignment:
 1: Make a reservation.